gristlabs/grist-help/help/en/docs/webhooks.md

 * **Ready column** (optional): A boolean, or [Toggle](col-types.md#toggle-columns), column on the table that determines if the row should trigger the webhook or not.
 When the column becomes true, the corresponding row will trigger the webhook.
+  Rows become visibile to the webhook only when "Ready column" is first set to true.
+For this reason, we need both "add" and "update" event types selected for it to work.
 * **URL**: The remote URL of the service that the webhook will notify of added or changed rows.
 When self-hosting, only external services listed by the [`ALLOWED_WEBHOOK_DOMAINS` environment variable](